Effect of modeling subject-specific cortical folds on brain injury risk prediction under blunt impact loading: Results

-The DICE similarity coefficient (mean $\pm$ SD) between gyrencephalic and lissencephalic models ranged between $0.17\pm0.07$ for PMPS distributions, and between $0.60\pm0.10$ for CSDM under the axial loading.
-The CSDM15 DICE is much higher than PMPS, since CSDM15 DICE essentially discretizes the PMPS distribution in steps of 1.0, while PMPS DICE considers similarity in steps of 0.025.
+The DICE similarity coefficient (mean ± SD) between gyrencephalic and lissencephalic models for MPS distributions ranged between 0.17 ± 0.07 under the axial rotations, 0.19±0.08 under the sagittal, and 0.22 ± 0.10 under the coronal rotations, highlighting the differences between the gyrencephalic and lissencephalic models.
+The CSDM15 DICE ranged between 0.60 ± 0.10 under the axial, 0.52 ± 0.10 under the sagittal, and 0.59 ± 0.08 under the coronal loading (Figure \ref{fig:DICE}).
+The DICE for CSDM15 is higher than for MPS, since CSDM15 DICE essentially discretizes the MPS distribution in steps of 1.0, while MPS DICE considers similarity in steps of 0.025.